mavine4512/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv [[:upper:]]* /tmp/u :Create a script that moves all files beginning with an uppercase letter to the directory rm *~ : Delete all files mkdir -p welcome/to/school: creates the directories  in the current directory.You are only allowed to use two spaces (and lines) in your script, not more file -m school.magic : command that lists all the files and directories of the current directory, separated by commas (,).
+mv [[:upper:]]* /tmp/u :Create a script that moves all files beginning with an uppercase letter to the directory rm *~ : Delete all files mkdir -p welcome/to/school: creates the directories  in the current directory.You are only allowed to use two spaces (and lines) in your script, not more

+0  string SCHOOL School data
-!:mime School : detect data in a file
+!:mime School: detect a file
+file -C -m school.mgc : command that lists all the files and directories of the current directory, separated by commas (,).